btcnhung1299/study-notes/Reinforcement Learning/Model-Free/Monte-Carlo (MC) Policy Evaluation, or Direct Utility Estimate.md

 $$V(S_t) \leftarrow (1 - \alpha) V(S_t) + \alpha G_t$$

 **Disadvantage**:
-- Violate the nature of states, or [[Bellman Equation]]: states are not independent from each other -> slow converge
+- Violate the nature of states, or [[Bellman equation]]: states are not independent from each other -> slow converge

 ---
 ### FAQ